-That's because the Xbox Series X won't have any exclusives in its first few years - at least not from Microsoft itself.
-The company has confirmed that for the next two years at least, every new game published by Xbox Game Studios will be playable on any Xbox or PC - meaning all the first few Series X games will also released on the Xbox One.
+That's because the Xbox Series X will have barely any exclusives in its first few years - at least not from Microsoft itself.
+The company has confirmed that for the next two years at least, almost every new game published by Xbox Game Studios will be playable on any Xbox or PC - meaning all the first few first-party Series X games will also released on the Xbox One.

 That doesn't mean that this will always be the case - at some point Microsoft will likely have to cut off Xbox One support - but it will take the pressure off upgrading straight away.
 It helps that the Series X will also be backwards compatible, so any new Xbox One games you buy in that time will still work on the Series X whenever you upgrade.

 It would be impossible to keep track of every game on its way to the Xbox Series X, so check out our full guide to the best upcoming games for a more comprehensive list, or our guide to the Xbox Series X launch games for an up-to-date list of the initial selection of titles.

 Xbox also stated that "hundreds of games" will be on the way in 2021, with every major publisher working on something Xbox Series X related (obviously with the exception of Sony and Nintendo).